paracrawl/keops/migration/MIGRATION.md

 ## Migrating
 Migrations are Python files which contain two functions: `upgrade()` and `downgrade()`.
 As you could guess, the first function performs actions when the database is upgraded to a new version, and the second one performs actions when the database is downgraded to a previous version.

-Set the reference point of Alembic:
+First, set the reference point of Alembic:

     alembic stamp head